 Pulling one's leg

-To deceive someone in a humorous or playful way.
+To pull someone's leg is deceive them in a humorous or playful way.

 To 'have your leg pulled' means to be misled or teased in a mild and benign way.
 It is natural, or at least seems to be natural, as almost everyone that claims to know the origin of the phrase does it, to locate its source in a situation where an actual leg is pulled.
 But, like those other 'leg' phrases 'an arm and a leg', 'shake a leg' and 'break a leg', there's no evidence to show that the limb in question when the phrase was coined was anything other than imaginary.